How to Make Rings in an Hour

 Rings are my favorite piece of jewelry to collect, wear and make.
-Fortunately, learning how to make rings and the ring design possibilities are endless when you combine sterling silver wire with basic metalsmithing and texturing tools such as hammers and file– I prefer standard 8-gauge half-round, but you could use 6- to 10-gauge round, half-round, flat or square wire, as well.
+Fortunately, learning how to make rings is quite easy, and the ring design possibilities are endless when you combine sterling silver wire with basic metalsmithing and texturing tools such as hammers and files.
+I prefer standard 8-gauge half-round, but you could use 6- to 10-gauge round, half-round, flat or square wire, as well.
 Branch out to alternative metals such as copper, and you’ve multiplied your ring-making options even further.
-And then there are patinas you can add with products such as liver of sulfur … endless!
-Learn how to make rings today with the following ring-making projects:
+And then, there are patinas you can add with products such as liver of sulfur; the options are truly endless!

 Easy Ring Making: How to Make Textured Sterling Silver Stack Rings